josxjunior/josxjunior/README.md

 ## Tools & Tech💻

-Item 1 - Java and Spring Boot
+- Java and Spring Boot
-Item 2 - Kotlin and SQL
+- Kotlin and SQL

 ## A Bit more about me